felixlu/awesome-stars/topics.md

 - [Axorax/awesome-free-apps](https://github.com/Axorax/awesome-free-apps) - Curated list of the best free apps for PC and mobile
 - [warpdotdev/warp](https://github.com/warpdotdev/warp) - Warp is an agentic development environment, born out of the terminal.
 - [AmineDjeghri/personal-os-setup](https://github.com/AmineDjeghri/personal-os-setup) - An app and guide to easily configure Windows, Linux, MacOS, Google TV, Stremio, Home Assistant and more (including WSL2, GPU drivers & development tools).
 Improve your UX & productivity.
+- [superset-sh/superset](https://github.com/superset-sh/superset) - Run 100+ coding agents in parallel.
+Claude Code, Codex, or any CLI agent, each in its own isolated workspace.
+Bring your own subscriptions.
 - [Caldis/Mos](https://github.com/Caldis/Mos) - 一个用于在 macOS 上平滑你的鼠标滚动效果或单独设置滚动方向的小工具, 让你的滚轮爽如触控板  |  A lightweight tool used to smooth scrolling and set scroll direction independently for your mouse on macOS
 - [JerryZLiu/Dayflow](https://github.com/JerryZLiu/Dayflow) - The automatic work journal/time tracker.
 Privately turns your screen into a timeline of what you actually accomplished.
 Open-source and local-first.
 - [wojciech-kulik/FlashSpace](https://github.com/wojciech-kulik/FlashSpace) - FlashSpace is a blazingly fast virtual workspace manager for macOS ⚡